Page Content

 "I told Ben I understood some of what he was feeling," she reflected.
 "You feel like everyone is trying to take advantage of you."

 The shared experience helped Akpala gain Ben's trust.
-And that trust grew during the days of his hospitalization, as Akpala continued to do things that let Ben know he mattered.
+During his hospitalization, that trust grew as she continued to show him he mattered.

 For example, she and her colleagues ensured he received snacks and drinks each time he requested them.